egeloen/ivory-google-map/doc/service/distance_matrix/distance_matrix.md

 by the Google Maps API, and consists of rows containing duration and distance values for each pair.

 This service does not return detailed route information.
-Route information can be obtained by passing the desired single origin and destination to the [Directions API](/doc/service/directions/directions.md).
+Route information can be obtained by passing the desired single origin and destination to the [Direction API](/doc/service/direction/direction.md).

 ## Dependencies